 20. What is UV Radiation? - Definition, Types & Effects

-It is summertime and you are applying your sunscreen to avoid sunburn.
-Ever wondered what sunscreen does and what it specifically protects us from?
-In this lesson we will learn all about UV radiation and test our new knowledge with a quiz.
+It's summertime, and you're applying sunscreen to avoid sunburn.
+But did you wonder what sunscreen does and what it protects us from?
+In this lesson, we'll learn all about UV radiation and some of its effects.

 Earning College Credit

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Other chapters within the GED Science: Tutoring Solution course

 - GED Science - Scientific Foundations and Study Skills: Tutoring Solution

 - GED Science - Atoms, Elements, and the Periodic Table: Tutoring Solution